Negative official cash rate

-This page provides a summary of a negative Official Cash Rate and how it might work in practice.
+This page provides a summary of a negative official cash rate (OCR) and how it might work in practice.

 Readiness and preparation for negative interest rates

 In early 2020, we wrote to the banking industry outlining our expectation that banks be operationally prepared for negative interest rates by the end of the year.
 We asked that banks’ systems and processes be ready to operate with negative interest rates on:

 - a range of financial products (for example, bank bills, bonds, interest rate swaps and derivatives)

 We did not ask banks to prepare to implement negative interest rates on products for retail customers.

 As of February 2021, we are satisfied with banks’ progress on this initiative and are confident that our banking system could operate effectively if the OCR were lowered to or below zero.